oracle/docker-images/OracleAnalytics/README.md

 pass the same set of environment variables again, even though the domain has already been created.

-3. Container health-check isn't implemented.
+3. Container health check isn't implemented.

 ## License